Spatial Analysis on Value-Based Quadtrees of Rasterized Vector Data

-We evaluate our approach by running a random sample of 100,000 points within the dataset area for \gls{pip} queries against the quadtree, raster, and vector representations of the datasets 30 times measuring the query latency and query accuracy of each run on an Intel Xeon 4310 CPU with 64GB of RAM, running Debian 13.
+Berlin parks are taken from \gls{osm}\footnote{\url{https: //www.openstreetmap.org}} and reduced to a set of (multi-)polygons also in a single GeoPackage file.
+Both datasets are reprojected to the standard \gls{crs} 25833 which covers this region completely. \paragraph*{Experiment Setup} We evaluate our approach by running a random sample of 100,000 points within the dataset area for \gls{pip} queries against the quadtree, raster, and vector representations of the datasets 30 times measuring the query latency and query accuracy of each run on an Intel Xeon 4310 CPU with 64GB of RAM, running Debian 13.

-\subsection{Query Latency Evaluation}
+\paragraph*{Query Latency Evaluation}

 We compare the query latency of the \gls{pip} queries for vector, raster and quadtree representations of the Berlin parks dataset.
 We rasterize the vector data in three resolutions of 5, 10, and 25$m^{2}$, and create a quadtree representation on each.
 As depicted in~\cref{fig:autocorrelated}, the query latency on the quadtree is lowest for all resolutions, overall being 10$\times$ faster than the original vector data.
 Raster representation performs worst at high resolution due to the fact that every raster cell needs to be evaluated.